msalibian/RBF/README.md

 ```

 We now compute and display the classical backfitting fits, with
-bandwidths chosen via leave-one-out CV, and plots partial residuals with
+bandwidths chosen via leave-one-out CV.
+Below are plots of partial
-both the classical and robust fits on them:
+residuals with the classical and robust fits overlaid:

 ``` r
 aircomplete <- airquality[ complete.cases(airquality), ]